 Medical Evacuation/Repatriation Insurance+

-The vast majority of U.S. health insurance programs do not include medical evacuation and repatriation coverage, which is an additional concern for study abroad students.
+The vast majority of U.S. health insurance programs do not include medical evacuation and repatriation coverage, which is an additional concern for global study students.
 Medical evacuation insurance is coverage that pays for the additional costs associated with moving patients from one city to another, or one country to another for medical treatment.
 Repatriation insurance pays the cost of returning someone’s remains to the U.S. if they die overseas.
 While discussions of this kind are not easy, they are clearly important.
 Gettysburg College has a medical evacuation/repatriation insurance policy that covers the costs of medical evacuation and repatriation in the event of such an emergency.
-It is required for students to have medical evacuation and repatriation coverage while abroad whether it is through Gettysburg College, your study abroad program or your own policy.
-Information about the Gettysburg study abroad insurance is sent to each student, and the cost of the insurance is automatically billed directly to each student’s account.
+It is required for students to have medical evacuation and repatriation coverage while abroad whether it is through Gettysburg College, your global study program or your own policy.
+Information about the Gettysburg global study insurance is sent to each student, and the cost of the insurance is automatically billed directly to each student’s account.
 The cost is currently $36.00 per month.
 You can waive Gettysburg’s coverage if you have equivalent coverage through your program or on your own by completing the Medical Evacuation and Repatriation Waiver form (PDF).
 If you currently have Gettysburg College student health insurance, this portion is covered under this policy and you will not be charged the additional $36.00 per month while abroad.
 Please contact Mary Ann Remaley at 717-337 6069 if you have any questions about this insurance.

 If you currently take prescription medication, you will want to plan ahead for your semester abroad.
 Medication cannot be shipped to you from overseas.